 Subject to section 26 of the FRC Act, in performing its powers or functions (decision-making capabilities) the Commission:

-Further information about how the Commission performs its functions can be found at How We Work and is contained in the following documents:
+Further information about how the Commission performs its functions can be found in the following documents:

 The Commission has policies, procedures, protocols and guidelines which govern our relationships with and between the Commissioners, staff, clients, service providers and members of the public.
 The relevant documents can be located at Policies and Guidelines.